cdc08x/academic-cv/README.md

 # Academic-cv
-A LaTeX-based curriculum vitae.
-Not yet a template, as it essentially contains my own information.
+This repository contains my own Curriculum Vitae compiled with LaTeX.
+It is not yet a template, as it contains my own information, but feel free to fork it as you see fit.
 It requires the following packages installed:
 * [LuaTeX](https://www.luatex.org/)
 * [Biber](https://ctan.org/pkg/biber)
 * [Academicons](https://ctan.org/tex-archive/fonts/academicons)